Computer Information Science

 CIS 385 (Fall) 3 credit hours

-This course studies basic concepts and techniques for creating mobile applications using the Java language.
-Topics include a Java introduction, IDE fundamentals, layout design, user gesture detection, application lifecycle, animation, sound, resource files, menus, and multithreading.
-Prerequisite: CIS 210 with a grad of C or above.
+Covers basic concepts and techniques for creating mobile applications using the Java language.
+Topics include a Java introduction, Android operating system fundamentals, IDE fundamentals, layout design, user gesture detection, application lifecycle, animation, sound, resource files, menus, and multithreading.
+Prerequisite: CIS 210 with a grade of C or above.

 CIS 405 (Spring) 3 credit hours